Building Rehabilitation Workflow

 3. The works for the common drains of the building have not been carried out in accordance with the Buildings Ordinance (Cap.
-123) and its subsidiary legislations, or the works have been carried out but until 24 February 2021, the Building Department has not issued a letter to certify the receipt of a completion certificate of the works.
+123) and its subsidiary legislations, if the works have already commenced before 1 May 2021, the building age shall up to 40 years or above as at 24 February 2021 (according tto the Occupation Permit) and the Buildings Department has not issued a letter to certify the receipt of a completion certificate of the works.

 - For building with owners’ corporation (OC), the OC shall be the Applicant who submit the application to the URA.

 - For buildings without an OC or those held by CBS, all owners collectively or the CBS (as the case may be) shall be the Applicant who submit the application to URA.
 Please read the “Application Notes for building without Owners’ Corporation” in Annex I to the IBRAS Application Form for the application requirements and details.

 Subsidies must be provided for the repair and rectification works of the common drains of buildings, while all the works must meet the requirements of relevant legislations and be conducted by qualified registered contractors.
 The works covered in this Scheme include:

 1. The repair or rectification works of the common drains of buildings